Caring for an elderly parent can be difficult but even moreso when they are resistive and refuse help.

 These 5 strategies helped us to help our mother as best as could possibly be expected.
 It’s extremely difficult to try to help someone who simply refuses any help.

-But when it’s your parent – how can you back away?
+But when it’s your parent or a loved one – how can you back away?